CouncilProjects/space-wars/windows-release/README.txt

    - Press the Spacebar to fire bullets at enemies.

 3. Pause the Game:
-   - Press P or p to pause the game.
+   - Press Escape (Esc) to pause the game.

 4. Collect Points:
    - Destroy enemies to collect points.
 Points are left behind by destroyed enemies and can be collected for your score.